awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 For all of the event sources listed in this topic, note the following:

-+ Event sources maintain the event source mapping, except for the stream\-based services \(Amazon Kinesis Streams and Amazon DynamoDB Streams\)\.
++ Event sources maintain the event source mapping, except for the stream\-based services \(Amazon Kinesis Data Streams and Amazon DynamoDB Streams\)\.
 For the stream\-based services, AWS Lambda maintains the event source mapping\.
 AWS Lambda provides the [CreateEventSourceMapping](API_CreateEventSourceMapping.md) operation for you to create and manage the event source mapping\.
 For more information, see [Event Source Mapping](java-invocation-options.md#intro-invocation-modes)\.